getproductstack/jobs/README.md

 ## Motivation

-With Next.js and Vercel, background jobs, events, queues, etc. are notoriously missing.
+Background jobs, events, queues, etc. are notoriously missing from Next.js and Vercel.
 There are services like [Inngest](https://inngest.com/) and [Trigger.dev](https://trigger.dev/) that provide these async workflows but they are not as simple or as cost-effective as Upstash QStash.

-The only problem with QStash is that the DX leaves a few things to be desired.
-This library aims to bridge that gap by treating jobs as first-class citizens in your codebase that can be triggered and/or queued.
+This library aims to improve the developer experience when using QStash by treating jobs as first-class objects that can be triggered and/or queued.

 ## Get started